knovatu/knovatu.github.io/_posts/2023-10-01-terminal-shortcuts.md

 ### Ctrl + U (Delete from the cursor to the start of the line)

 Sometimes, you want to remove everything from the cursor position to the beginning of the line (everything from the cursor position to the left-hand side).
-With the command `Ctrl + u`, you can do this job.
+You can do this job with the command `Ctrl + u`.

 ### Ctrl + K (Delete from the cursor to the end of the line)

-Contrary to the previous command, `Ctrl + k` remove everything from the cursor position to the end of the line.
+Contrary to the previous command, `Ctrl + k` removes everything from the cursor position to the end of the line.

 ### Ctrl + W (Delete the word before the cursor)

 The two commands above remove everything from the cursor position to the beginning (left) or end (right) of the line.
-This command `Ctrl + w` remove a single word before the cursor.
+This command `Ctrl + w` removes a single word before the cursor.

 ### Ctrl + D (Log out or exit the terminal)